MF-Ahmed/mfa/_pages/about.md

 # Muhammad Farhan Ahmed
 **Ph.D. in Robotics | Industrial Automation Expert**
   A robotics and automation expert with a passion for advancing intelligent systems.
-With a solid academic background and over a decade of hands-on experience, I specialize in robotics, SLAM, and low-level driver development to create smart, efficient, and adaptive machines.
+With a solid academic background and over a decade of hands-on experience, I specialize in robotics, SLAM, autonomus navigation and planning, and low-level driver development to create smart, efficient, and adaptive machines.
 Explore my journey to see how I can contribute to cutting-edge technology and innovation in robotics and automation!

 ---